phetsims/paper-land/docs/use/board-api.md

 ## Paper Event Functions

-This section shows fundamental programs you add to program code.
+This section is for the most fundamental paper program functions.
 These functions are event listeners for the events ( changes) that can happen to a paper.
 Add and write code inside these functions to do work when an event occurs.
 Paper events include the following: